Maṇḍana Miśra: Works

-Maṇḍana Miśhra, who was a contemporary of Shankara, is known to be a student of the Mimamsa scholar Kumarila Bhatta.
-He wrote several treatises on Mimamsa, but also a work on Advaita, the Brahmasiddhi (Sanskrit: ब्रह्मसिद्धि).
-The word Brahmasiddhi is a composite of two Sanskrit words, Brahma, "God," and Siddhi, "realisation" or "enlightenment."
-Thus the literal meaning of the word Brahmasiddhi is "realization of Brahman”, referring to the "sure knowledge of ultimate reality."
+Maṇḍana Miśhra, who was a contemporary of Shankara, is traditionally known to be a student of the Mimamsa scholar Kumarila Bhatta.
+He wrote several treatises on Mimamsa, but also a work on Advaita, the Brahmasiddhi (Sanskrit: ब्रह्मसिद्धि; literally, "realization of Brahman”).
+According to Thrasher, the Brahmasiddhi was Mandana's largest work, and the only one devoted wholly to Vedanta.
+His other works include the Mimamsa texts Bhāvanā-viveka, Vidhi-viveka, and Mīmāṃsānukramaṇikā, the Vibhrama-viveka, which treats theories of error, and the Sphota-siddhi, a work on philosophy of language.

 It introduced the concept of anirvacaniyatva, the "inexpressibility of Maya-Avidya as existent or non-existent as identical or different from Brahman," a comon notion in Advaita which did not derive from Shankara.
 Maṇḍana Miśra argues that Avidya is neither the essence of Brahman, nor any other thing.
 It is neither absolutely non-existent, nor existent.
 So, it is called avidya (ignorance), maya (illusion), mithydvabhdsa (false appearance).
 He further argues that if it were the essence of a thing, whether distinct from it or not, it would be ultimately real, and so would not be ignorance.
 If it were absolutely non-existent, it would not be able to enter into practical action like the sky-flower.
 Hence it is inexpressible.

 Another important concept in Brahmasiddhi is nirupdkhya, "indescribable".
-According to Mandan Mishra "real is describable but it does not mean all that is describable is fully real."
+According to Mandana Mishra "real is describable but it does not mean all that is describable is fully real."
 According to him "the verbal knowledge of Brahman must be supplemented or transformed by direct knowledge, he nowhere said that Brahman is beyond words."